jfmengels/elm-review-example/README.md

 You can run the linting by running `npm run lint`, which will run `elm-lint src/ lint/`.
 This means it will run `elm-lint` on the `src/` and the `lint/` directories.

 You can also run the fix mode by running `npm run lint:fix`, which will run in effect run `elm-lint src/ lint/ --fix`.

+## In a CI environment

+You can see what `elm-lint` looks like when run in a CI like Travis [here](https://travis-ci.com/jfmengels/elm-lint-example).